- Better Choice

 Red emperor is a tropical species found across northern Australia but fished and managed by different jurisdictions.
 The largest fishery for this species operates in WA, where they are mainly caught using line and fish traps in the Kimberley region.
 A stock assessment for the species was produced in 2015, which indicates that the fished stock is healthy.

 Trap and line fishing are a relatively selective method of fishing, meaning that there is limited bycatch of other species.
 The only reports of interactions with threatened species are of potato cod recorded in a video camera recording taken around the traps, but no potato cod have been recorded within the fish traps.
 Impacts on marine habitat are also minimal.

 Some red Emperor are caught in a trawl fishery that operates in the Pilbara.
 This fishery has considerable issues with the bycatch of dolphins in fishing nets, and is not considered in this assessment.
 Red emperors caught in the trawl fishery would receive a Red, ‘Say No’ rating; however, the majority of red emperors are caught using trap and line methods.

 - Eat Less

 - Red emperor is a tropical species caught in QLD and NT.

-- There is no observer coverage in QLD; independent observer coverage of trawl fisheries in the NT indicates interactions with sawfish, dolphins and hammerhead sharks.
+- Independent observer coverage of trawl fisheries in the NT indicates interactions with sawfish, dolphins and hammerhead sharks.
 It is unlikely that the catch level is contributing to further declines in the populations of these species.